 Religious Studies GCSE is divided into 3 different modules.
 There is no coursework module, which allows pupils to fully explore the course without the extra pressure of completing coursework.
 Therefore, as shown below, pupils will be fully assessed by 3 written examinations at the end of Year 11.

 Religious Studies is beneficial to pupils who wish to have a firm humanities base to their qualifications, a wider understanding of what issues are important to people today and an opportunity to develop their skills of evaluation and analysis, which are of great importance for further education.
 Religious Studies is a popular subject with many employers and is highly recommended for any job which involves working with people; such as journalism, business, tourism, social work, law, teaching and nursing.

 A visit to places of worship in the locality is linked to the course in year 11 and speakers are invited to lessons for some topics e.g. abortion, war and peace, poverty and environmental issues.
-Where possible trips abroad are offered; in the past, we have visited Israel, Rome and Morocco, including a visit to Auschwitz in Poland last October 2014.
+Where possible trips abroad are offered; in the past, we have visited Israel, Rome and Morocco, Auschwitz in Poland and Florence last April 2017.

-This qualification is useful for access to a diversity of higher education courses and a wide range of careers.
-Anywhere, in fact, where importance is placed on the ability to think clearly and rigorously.
-For example, those hoping to become business leaders, bankers or civil servants and any career associated with dealing with people.
-The skills developed on this course are generally regarded to be ‘softer’ skills, which are highly favoured by today’s employment market.
+This qualification is useful for access to a diversity of higher education courses at university and a wide range of careers, which focus on the ability to think clearly and rigorously.
+This includes those hoping to become business leaders, bankers or civil servants or any career associated with dealing with people.
+The skills developed in this course are generally regarded to be ‘softer’ skills, which are highly favoured by today’s employment market